 In fact, most environmental lawyers believe that where no other responsible party is economically capable of responding to an environmental problem, the courts may go so far as to hold a major shareholder responsible for environmental remediation and response costs even in the absence of control or participation in the corporation's management.
 This belief is consistent with several federal court opinions which discuss at length the propriety of requiring persons who have benefitted (economically or otherwise) from the past hazardous materials practices of the corporation or who stand to benefit from remediation of contaminated property or correction of illegal conditions, to bear the attendant environmental costs before the burden of such costs are passed on to the average taxpayer.

-To this end, we suggest that a shareholder of a large block of stock in an environmentally sensitive corporation consider the following strategies to reduce the risk that the shareholder will become liable for the corporation's environmental liabilities:
+To this end, A shareholder of a large block of stock in an environmentally sensitive corporation should consider the following strategies to reduce the risk that the shareholder will become liable for the corporation's environmental liabilities:

-We know of no statute or case which imposes a corporation's environmental liabilities personally upon a director, unless the director is also a shareholder or officer.
+A corporation's environmental liabilities is typically not directed personally upon a director, unless the director is also a shareholder or officer.
 However, a director should not feel that he or she is protected from environmental liability by the absence of such cases or because of the traditional "business judgment rule."
 Since a director has the "ability" and "duty" to control the environmental activities of the corporation, it is quite possible that a court will find a relatively passive director responsible for the corporation's environmental liabilities (using the "taxpayer balancing" analysis discussed above in the context of shareholders), especially if all other sources of recovery have been exhausted.

 In assessing whether a director has sufficient "control" of the corporation's environmental activities to be held accountable for its environmental liabilities, courts generally examine the following factors: